 But, there seems to be far less awareness around plastic pollution on dry land.

 We’ve put together an FAQ type guide that discusses some of the potential issues, causes/sources, impacts/effects and solutions to dry land plastic pollution.

 Summary – Plastic Pollution On Land

-- There are several causes and sources for micro and nano plastics getting into soil, sediment, freshwater lakes and rivers, tap water and bottled water (with just a few being microplastics from clothing and textiles, sewage sludge and fertilizer, waste water treatment plants, and so on)
+There are several causes for micro and nano plastics getting into soil, sediment, freshwater lakes and rivers, tap water and bottled water.

-- Some main solution to plastic pollution might be reducing plastic production and waste where possible, improving how we management plastic waste, clean up plastic already in the environment, filter plastic out of water and food supplies, and consider how business and consumer behavior can be changed to improve our relationship with and the impact of plastic
+Some main solutions to plastic pollution might be reducing plastic production and waste where possible, improving how we manage plastic waste, cleaning up plastic already in the environment, filtering plastic out of water and food supplies, filtering micro and nano plastics out of waste and water streams, and considering how business and consumer behavior can be changed to improve our relationship with and the impact of plastic

 What Is Dry Land Plastic Pollution?

 Dry land plastic pollution refers to the impact of plastic pollution on the land, as opposed to in the ocean.